Christian Yelich Preview, Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to lead the league.
+- The Twins pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.88 team ERA that ranks seventh across all MLB pitching staffs.
+- The Twins' 3.91 team ERA ranks eighth across all league pitching staffs.

-- Twins pitchers combine to surrender 145 total home runs at a rate of 1.2 per game (to rank 14th in the league).
+- Twins pitchers combine to give up 146 total home runs at a clip of 1.2 per game (to rank 14th in the league).

+- Maeda (3-7) gets the starting nod for the Twins in his 15th start of the season.
+He's put together a 4.13 ERA in 69 2/3 innings pitched, with 82 strikeouts.

-- In his last outing on Tuesday against the Detroit Tigers, the right-hander tossed five innings, allowing two earned runs while surrendering four hits.
+- In his last time out on Wednesday against the Detroit Tigers, the right-hander threw four innings, allowing three earned runs while surrendering seven hits.

-- The 28-year-old has a 3.40 ERA and 8.9 strikeouts per nine innings across 20 games this season, while giving up a batting average of .247 to opposing hitters.
+- The 35-year-old has amassed an ERA of 4.13, with 10.6 strikeouts per nine innings, in 14 games this season.
+Opponents have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.